Today’s post is very specific but very necessary – a parent’s guide to San Diego. Hear me out.

 Tyler and I have turned the park/coffee shop outing into an art form.
 The girls know that any trip to the park must begin with a stop at a coffee shop.
 It’s kind of the ultimate “fold your kids into your lifestyle” mentality moment.

-In today’s post, I am sharing our favorite parks in San Diego PAIRED WITH a coffee shop nearby each park that we also love.
 These will either be within walking distance or just a short drive of each other.

 We’ve had so much fun exploring San Diego these past few years.
 I did grow up in San Diego county but lived really far inland in this town that no one’s heard of.
 My knowledge of the coastal cities began with burritos from Cessy’s in Carlsbad and ended with this one specific beach access spot off Beech Street that everyone from my high school would congregate at on Saturday afternoons.